Canon 1D vs 500D

 Review summary: Canon 1D vs 500D

 So how do things add up?
 Is there a clear favorite between the Canon 1D and the Canon 500D?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS-1D: